Contact us: info@tenendo.com

 Conclusion

 This case study demonstrates the necessity of the black box stage and initial reconnaissance.
 Often enough, the scope is predetermined by the Customer, which eliminates the possibility of discovering an external asset that can be used by an attacker to compromise critical applications or infrastructure.
-We at Tenendo always allocate additional time to conduct in-depth information gathering and can help our Customers to correctly scope external engagements, optimizing security, costs, and project time.
-If you are interested in Web Penetration Testing in general, please refer to Application penetration testing.
+We at Tenendo always allocate additional time to conduct in-depth information gathering and can help our Customers to correctly scope external engagements, optimising security, costs, and project time.
+If you are interested in Web Penetration Testing in general, please refer to Application Penetration Testing.